About

 In addition to that, I’ve also taught languages online, and done in-person tutoring for over 10 years.

-While there were many rewarding moments in my career as a school teacher, I struggled with teacher burnout as the years went on, and to be honest – came to feel deep down that it was the right job for me.
+While there were many rewarding moments in my career as a school teacher, I struggled with teacher burnout as the years went on, and came to feel deep down that it was the right job for me.

-I spent the last few years of my career dabbling in side hustles and alternative income sources, in hopes to find a job that could allow me more freedom and feel like it was a better use of what I was naturally good at.
+I spent the last few years of my career dabbling in side hustles and alternative income sources, for the fulfillment of using my skills for something I was good at and enjoy.
+Eventually, I turned it into a full-time career.

 My Life After Teaching